 and services, including expert services and design certifications for kiosk manufacturers and their clients to help them meet or exceed

 ADA guidelines and Section 508 requirements.
 For more information, visit www.assistratech.com.

-About The UW-Trace Research & Development Center
+About The Trace Research & Development Center

-communication" and has recently relocated to the University of Maryland.
+No endorsement from the funding agencies should be inferred.
+The Trace Center recently relocated to the University of Maryland.
 For more information, visit http://trace.umd.edu.